-- Advocate for local governments and parks departments to establish design guidelines and policies to promote increased sun protection and shade. - Advocate for schools, preschools and child care centers to establish sun safety guidelines, procedures and policies. - Advocate for workplaces to establish sun safety guidelines, procedures and policies. - Develop educational materials for state and local policymakers on the risks of indoor tanning. - Educate adults and children, in particular those who participate in outdoor recreation, on sun safety behaviors. - Educate adults on the risks of indoor UV tanning beds. - Educate students, particularly those in K-8th grade about sun safety and the effects of UV radiation; reinforce by modeling, demonstration or role-playing. - Include warning labels on UV tanning bed advertisements. - Prohibit use of indoor UV tanning devices by minors. - Raise awareness of indoor tanning as a liability for institutions of higher education.
+- Advocate for local governments and parks departments to establish design guidelines and policies to promote increased sun protection and shade. - Advocate for schools, preschools and child care centers to establish sun safety guidelines, procedures and policies. - Advocate for workplaces to establish sun safety guidelines, procedures and policies. - Educate adults and children, in particular those who participate in outdoor recreation, on sun safety behaviors. - Educate students, particularly those in K-8th grade about sun safety and the effects of UV radiation; reinforce by modeling, demonstration or role-playing.